 2. Saint-Martin church in Arces-sur-Gironde

 Saint Martin's Church is a former abbey of a Benedictine priory.
 If the exterior is imposing, the interior arouses the curiosity of these visitors.
 Lovers of Saintonge Romanesque art are used to seeing white stone walls.
-But here, walls, pillars and capitals are repainted.
-Originally, the decorations of our Romanesque churches were painted to make the biblical themes they depicted more legible.
+But here, walls, pillars and capitals were repainted in the 19th century.
+If originally the decorations of our Romanesque churches were well painted, the artists of the 19th century added bright colours and decorative motifs.
 The Reformers whitewashed them and the years accentuated this change.
-From the XNUMXth century until recently, restoration work has restored the church to its original character.
+In addition, medieval wall paintings dating from the 15th century have recently been discovered.

 3. Saint-Symphorien church in Grézac